beetbox/beets/docs/dev/plugins.rst

   :ref:`appending choices to the prompt <append_prompt_choices>` by returning a list of ``PromptChoices``.
 Parameters: ``task`` and ``session``.

+* `extracting_trackdata` and `extracting_albumdata`: called after the metadata
+  is obtained from MusicBrainz.
+The parameter is a ``dict`` containing the data retrieved from MusicBrainz for a track or an album.
+  Allows to add additional tags.

 The included ``mpdupdate`` plugin provides an example use case for event listeners.

 Extend the Autotagger